-Pet Medications for sale on this site are (Dispensed from a AU Jurisdiction whereby 'No Rx Prescription' is required).
+Pet Medications for sale on this site are (Dispensed from a Australian Jurisdiction whereby 'No Rx Prescription' is required).

 Payments Accepted - PayPal, Visa, MasterCard, Amex.

 Finest Quality Pet Supplies

 All products offered for sale and sold by Yarra Junction Produce.Com (Pet Meds Supply) are very carefully selected by our highly qualified practicing experts, to ensure that all products offered are only highly recommended manufactured and safe products sourced from only reputable National and International Pharmaceutical Companies we trust 100%.
 We as professionals, wouldn't recommend or sell products that we wouldn't use on our own precious pets, dogs - cats and small and large animals.

 All products sold by us are new, and have the longest possible expiry date's available from all manufacturers.
 The Medication Products that we sell are manufactured in the same factories, with the same active ingredients as those sold under the same name in the USA, UK, Europe and Australia.

 To keep the costs as low as possible, some products are sourced from outside the USA.
 This means that the packaging may look slightly different to that available in vet practices and pet stores in the USA.
 For example, weights and measurements may be in metric.
 All instructions for use and safety notices are written in plain English.